21 Things to Know Before Moving to Atlanta, GA [2024]

 Some areas of Atlanta are also known for specific dishes and dining.
 Buckhead is all about fine dining and new restaurants.

 Midtown houses long-time favorites and urban eateries.
-Buford Highway is the place to be if you want to savor ethnic dishes, like Ethiopian food.
+Buford Highway is the place to be if you want to savor ethnic cuisines – locals will recommend Ethiopian food, like Desta’s.
+You won’t be sorry.

 Walkers and bicyclists on the Atlanta beltline